mpvl/errd/README.md

 ## Deferring

-Package `errd` includes predefined defer handlers for unlocking `sync.Lockers` and closing `io.Closers` and Closers that include a `CloseWithError` method.
+Package `errd` includes predefined defer methods for unlocking `sync.Lockers` and closing `io.Closers` and Closers that include a `CloseWithError` method.
 Users can define their own by passing a `DeferFunc` to the `DeferFunc` method.